-For most businesses, the only thing standing between their most valuable and sensitive data and a hacker is a single password.
-And while most employees know they should be using strong, unique passwords for every login, many of them don’t.
+For most businesses, the only thing standing between their most valuable and sensitive data and a data breach is a single password.
+And while most employees know they should be using strong, unique passwords for every login, many of them don’t enact password security.

 It’s a common battle between the need to remember the password and get logged in so they can stay on task and the need for passwords to be as secure as possible to stop potential data breaches.